Anthony Joseph Schuler: Bishop of El Paso

-On June 17, 1915, Schuler was named the first bishop of the Diocese of El Paso by Pope Benedict XV.
+On June 17, 1915, Schuler was named the first bishop of El Paso by Pope Benedict XV.
 The diocese had been created by Pope Pius X in March 1914, comprising more than 60,000 square miles across West Texas and southern New Mexico.
-However, the diocese remained without a bishop for more than a year following the death of Pius X in August 1914 and the refusal of Rev. John J. Brown to accept his appointment as the diocese's bishop.
+However, the diocese remained without a bishop for more than a year following the death of Pius X in August 1914 and the refusal of Reverend John J. Brown to accept his appointment as the diocese's bishop.
 Rome accepted Brown's resignation and selected Schuler instead.

-Schuler received his episcopal consecration on October 28, 1915, from Archbishop John Baptist Pitaval, with Bishops Patrick A. McGovern and Henry Regis Granjon serving as co-consecrators at the Cathedral of the Immaculate Conception in Denver.
-The ceremony was attended by his mentor Nicholas Chrysostom Matz, who had become Bishop of Denver in 1889, and his mother Albertina, who received her son's first episcopal blessing.
+Schuler received his episcopal consecration on October 28, 1915, from Archbishop John Baptist Pitaval, with Bishops Patrick A. McGovern and Henry Regis Granjon serving as co-consecrators, at the Cathedral of the Immaculate Conception in Denver.
+The ceremony was attended by Matz, who had become bishop of Denver in 1889, and Schuler's mother Albertina, who received her son's first episcopal blessing.

-Schuler formally took charge of the Diocese of El Paso on November 11, 1915, when he was installed at Immaculate Conception Church (where he had previously served as assistant pastor and which had been designated as the new diocese's pro-cathedral).
+On November 11, 1915, Schuler was installed at Immaculate Conception Church in El Paso.
 At the beginning of Schuler's tenure in 1915, the diocese contained 31 priests, 22 parishes, 58 missions, nine parochial schools, and three academies to serve 64,440 Catholics.
 By the end of Schuler's tenure 27 years later in 1942, there was a Catholic population of 121,854, as well as 118 priests, 49 parishes, 97 missions, 12 parochial schools, and five academies.

-With Immaculate Conception Church too small to accommodate Schuler and the growing congregation, the cornerstone of a new cathedral was laid on November 12, 1916, and the Cathedral of St. Patrick was officially dedicated on Thanksgiving, November 29, 1917.
-During the Mexican Revolution, Schuler provided refuge for the many Catholic clergy and religious orders who fled persecution in Mexico.
-One such seminarian was Peter of Jesus Maldonado, who was ordained a priest by Schuler in 1918, murdered in 1937, and canonized a saint by Pope John Paul II in 2000.
+With Immaculate Conception Church being too small to accommodate the growing congregation, Schuler laid the cornerstone of a new cathedral in El Paso on November 12, 1916.
+The Cathedral of St. Patrick was officially dedicated on November 29, 1917.
+During the Mexican Revolution of 1910 to 1920, Schuler provided refuge in the diocese for the many Catholic clergy and religious orders who fled persecution in Mexico.
+One such seminarian was Peter of Jesus Maldonado, who was ordained a priest by Schuler in 1918.
+Maldonado was murdered in Mexico in 1937 and canonized by Pope John Paul II in 2000.